 OVERVIEW: The Sarah and Ross Perot Jr. Foundation is the philanthropic vehicle of billionaire Ross Perot Jr. and his wife, Sarah, who give towards education, arts and culture, environment, and religious organizations in Dallas and Texas at large.

-FUNDING AREAS: Education, arts & culture, environment, religious organizations
+FUNDING AREAS: Education, arts and culture, environment, religious organizations

-IP TAKE: The foundation's largest sums appear to be going to higher education, but Perot spreads its money around, giving around $4 million annually in recent years.
-The foundation has no website but appears to be open to applications.
+IP TAKE: The foundation's largest sums appear to be going to higher education, but the foundation spreads its money around, giving around $4 million annually in recent years.

 PROFILE: Founded in 2002, the Sarah and Ross Perot Jr. Foundation is the philanthropic vehicle of billionaire Ross Perot Jr. and his wife, Sarah.
 Son of businessman and politician Ross Perot and his wife, Margot, Henry Ross Perot, Jr. was born and raised in Dallas, Texas.
 Perot graduated from St. Mark's School of Texas in 1977, and later went to Vanderbilt University.
 He served in the U.S. Air Force for eight and a half years and then as chairman of the Air Force Memorial Foundation.
 Perot has also expanded his family fortunes, largely through real estate.
 Grantmaking areas of interest include education, arts and culture, environment, and religious organizations.